SachinSAgrawal/Board-Breaker/README.md

 Key D - moves right
 ```

-## Author
-I'm a self-taught programmer who knows many languages and I'm into app, game, and web development.
-If you would like to contact me, my email is [github@sachin.email](mailto:github@sachin.email).

 ## Permissions
 I am not the original owner of this code.
 However, the original owner has given me permission to edit and redistribute it with some limitations.

+## Contributors
+Sachin Agrawal: I'm a self-taught programmer who knows many languages and I'm into app, game, and web development.
+For more information, check out my website or Github profile.
+If you would like to contact me, my email is [github@sachin.email](mailto:github@sachin.email).

 ## License
 This package is licensed under the [MIT License](LICENSE.txt).